SAFE & LEGAL

 All the information that should be available about the product should be obtainable from the product label.

-If you are buying online or from a catalogue, the retailers have to provide certain information about each product on their website, so you can check it before you decide to order.
+If you are buying online or from a catalogue, the retailers have to provide certain information about each product on their website or in the catalogue, so you can check it before you decide to order.

 Online stores can be highly variable in quality and legality, and the same variability can apply to the products they sell.
 Some online stores may be striving to ensure they sell only safe and legal products, others may be less careful when selecting what to sell and how they sell it.